Jorge Neri: Career

-Recognition and awards
+Recognition

-Neri was named one of the 100 Most Committed Latinos to Climate Action in 2020 and 2021 by the Florida-based NGO Sachamama.
+Neri was named one of the 100 Most Committed Latinos to Climate Action in 2020, 2021, and 2025 by the Florida-based NGO Sachamama.

 In 2020, Cambio16 received a World Jurist Association award in the category "Defence of Democracy".

 In 2022, Neri received the Climate Positive Award from Green Cross UK at the 27th United Nations Climate Change Conference.